project

 Background and Support

-This project brings together cross-disciplinary groups of scholars and experts to document and understand how regulation effects nonprofit organizations and philanthropy through empirical research.
+This project brings together cross-disciplinary groups of scholars and experts to document and understand how regulation affects nonprofit organizations and philanthropy through empirical research.
 This work is a partnership of the Center on Nonprofits and Philanthropy and its National Center for Charitable Statistics (NCCS) at the Urban Institute, and the Lilly Family School of Philanthropy at Indiana University, with support from the Mott Foundation.

-Advisors:
+Project Advisors:

 Project History

-The Center on Nonprofits and Philanthropy at the Urban Institute and Columbia University’s Charities Regulatory and Oversight Project joined forces in 2015 to create and co-lead the Regulation of Nonprofits and Philanthropy Project at the Urban Institute with funding by the Mott Foundation.
-Both entities promoted research and knowledge sharing and had programs that brought together charities officials to discuss issues affecting the Nonprofit Sector.
+The Center on Nonprofits and Philanthropy at the Urban Institute and Columbia University’s Charities Regulatory and Oversight Project joined forces in 2015 to create and colead the Regulation of Nonprofits and Philanthropy Project at the Urban Institute with funding by the Mott Foundation.
+Both entities promoted research and knowledge sharing and had programs that brought together charities officials to discuss issues affecting the nonprofit sector.

-Shortly after its founding by Elizabeth Boris in 1996, the Center on Nonprofits and Philanthropy (CNP) and its flagship program, the National Center for Charitable Statistics (NCCS), began to host twice yearly meetings with state charities officials and Internal Revenue Service officials, primarily to discuss data and reporting issues on Form 990 affecting the nonprofit sector.
-These sessions were augmented by Emerging Issues Seminars on a variety of policy issues facing the nonprofit sector that were co-hosted by CNP and the Hauser Center for Nonprofit Organizations at Harvard University.
+Shortly after its founding by Elizabeth Boris in 1996, the Center on Nonprofits and Philanthropy (CNP) and its flagship program, the National Center for Charitable Statistics (NCCS), began to host twice-yearly meetings with state charities officials and Internal Revenue Service officials, primarily to discuss data and reporting issues on Form 990 affecting the nonprofit sector.
+These sessions were augmented by Emerging Issues Seminars on a variety of policy issues facing the nonprofit sector that were cohosted by CNP and the Hauser Center for Nonprofit Organizations at Harvard University.

-Cindy M. Lott, founder and director of the Columbia University project within the National State Attorneys General Program, initiated a research collaboration with CNP led by Elizabeth Boris to conduct a ground breaking study of state charity offices resulting in the report: "State Regulation and Enforcement in the Charitable Sector." (see below).
+Cindy M. Lott, founder and director of the Columbia University project within the National State Attorneys General Program, initiated a research collaboration with CNP led by Boris to conduct a groundbreaking study of state charity offices, resulting in the report State Regulation and Enforcement in the Charitable Sector.

 Timeline